nadjano/longrnaseq/README.md

 SAMPLE2,sample2_R1.fastq.gz
 ```

-Each row represents a sample with paired-end fastq files.
+Each row represents a sample with one fastq file.

 ## Running the Pipeline